hardy4787/angular-range/README.md

 # angular-aspnet-postgressql
-pet project to understand how tie angular with asp.net and with postgessql
+test project to understand how tie angular with asp.net and with postgessql